Takiiiiiiii/SuperStation-Documentation/INI_Files/NVME_LIST.md

-# NVMe Compatibility User Report List (Work in Progress)
+# NVMe Compatibility User Report List
 Important: Only M.2 NVMe drives are supported.
 Do not report SATA-based M.2 drives unless you are using a compatible adapter.
 Before reporting any issues, ensure your drive is formatted as exFAT.
 If it is not, reformat the drive to exFAT and test again before submitting a compatibility report.